gpuweb/cts/docs/implementing.md

   - Checking the result of a readback.
   - Capturing the result of a `popErrorScope()`.

-That said, test functions don't always need to be `async`.
+That said, test functions don't always need to be `async`; see below.

 ### Checking asynchronous errors/results